mchiapello/sql-ecology/00-sql-introduction.md

    * Split into separate tables with one table per class of information
    * Needs an identifier in common between tables – shared column - to reconnect (**foreign key**).
+4. A **primary key**, as defined by one or more fields, uniquely identifies a record in a table.

 Introduction to SQLite Manager
 ------------------------------